by Dr. Lawrence Wilson

 If the methods above do not work, add flaxseed soaked overnight and okra to the diet each day.
 For details, read Silicon.

-Usually, these steps will take care of most constipation.
+These steps will take care of most constipation.
 However, we also recommend:

 Take GB-3 (ox bile and pancreatin) with each meal.
 This is somewhat laxative for many people.

-Also, learn to slow down and relax more, and develop good eating habits and good bowel habits.
+Learn to slow down and relax more, and develop good eating habits and good bowel habits.
 This can also be very important to overcome some cases of constipation.

 These simple steps are usually sufficient to end constipation.
-Later in this article are other important procedures and remedies that may be used safely, if needed.
+Later in this article are other procedures and remedies that may be used safely, if needed.

 BASIC ANATOMY OF THE SMALL AND LARGE INTESTINE